 The length of the fuzzy black and orange caterpillar can reach up to three inches (eight centimeters).

-The black fox moth larva matures into a beautiful moth with a huge body that is tan in color and covered in fur.
+The black fox moth larva matures into a beautiful moth with a huge, tan body covered in fur.

 Caterpillars of the fox moth eat on birch trees, willows, and other members of the willow family and plants in the bean family.
 They also feed on flowering perennials and tiny shrubs.

-It is possible to recognize the fox moth caterpillar by its spikey, black body and the brilliant orange patterns that run along its back.
+The fox moth caterpillar is easily recognized by its spikey, black body and the brilliant orange patterns that run along its back.

 22. Virginia Ctenucha

-The Virginia ctenucha (Ctenucha virginica) caterpillar has spikes that are white in color and tufts that are yellow in color.
+The Virginia ctenucha (Ctenucha virginica) caterpillar has spikes that are white and tufts that are yellow.

 This gives the fuzzy larva the impression of being creamy white.
-The spiky caterpillar also has a redhead and scarlet red prolegs in addition to its spiky exterior.
+In addition to its spiky exterior, the spiky caterpillar has a redhead and scarlet red prolegs.

 The white caterpillar is quite simple to detect when contrasted with the greenery.
 These spiky caterpillars can develop to a length of between 0.8 and 1 inch (20 – 25 mm).

-After going through the process of pupation, the bright and spiky caterpillar transforms into a wasp moth that is among the largest in North America.
+After pupation, the bright and spiky caterpillar transforms into a wasp moth among North America’s largest.

-It is important to keep in mind that during some stages of its life cycle, this species’ caterpillar looks like a spiky black caterpillar with a white stripe running along each side.
+It is important to remember that during some stages of its life cycle, this species’ caterpillar looks like a spiky black caterpillar with a white stripe running along each side.

-Because of the white and yellow tufts of spikes covering its slender body, one can easily identify the Virginia ctenucha caterpillar.
+The Virginia ctenucha caterpillar is easily identified because of the white and yellow tufts of spikes covering its slender body.